SasirekhaPV/AWS-CertifiedSolutionsArchitect-Notes/Section 9 - Applications/README.md

 - Workflow Starters - an application that can initiate or start a workflow.
 Could be your e-commerce website following the placement of an order, or a mobile app searching for bus times
 - Deciders - Control the flow of activity tasks in a workflow execution.
 If something has finished (or failed) in a workflow, a Decider decides what to do next
 - Activity Workers - carry out the activity tasks

+## SNS Benefits

+- Instantaneous, push-based delivery (NO polling)
+- Simple APIs and easy integration with applications
+- Flexible message delivery over multiple transport protocols
+- Inexpensive, PAYG model with no up-front costs
+- Web based AWS Management Console offers the simplicity of a point and click interface

+## SNS vs SQS

+- Both messaging systems
+- SNS is push via notification or text message
+- SQS polls and therefore pulls

+## Elastic Transcoder

+- Converts media files from their original source formats into different formats that will play on smartphones, tablets, PCs, etc.